plzin/plzin.github.io/posts/mba.md

 }
 ```

-Maybe if you computed some examples you could figure it out, because what the function computes is fairly simple.
+Maybe, if you computed some examples, you could figure it out, because what the function computes is fairly simple.
 You could also try to decipher what happens on the bit level without computing any examples, although it probably isn't that easy.
 What the function uses is called **Mixed boolean-arithmetic** (MBA): It combines arithmetic operations (+, -, *, /) with boolean operations (&, |, ^, ~).